 Einstein was born in Germany but he left for the United States when Nazi Regime stopped Jews holding any official position.
 A £5000 bounty was placed on his head and he was watched by intelligence authorities in America for years - they suspected him of being a spy.

 “Anyone who has never made a mistake has never tried anything new.”

 Having your brain nicked after your death is probably a sign that you didn’t do too badly career-wise.
 Thomas Harvey, the pathologist who looked after Einstein’s autopsy, took his brain without permission.
 He lost his job and years later his medical license.

 “I have no special talents.
 I am only passionately curious.”

 7. He couldn’t swim.

 Despite Einstein being a keen sailor, he had never learned how to swim.
 He also couldn’t drive.

 8. He didn’t actually wear socks

-Evidently Einstein had never tried socks as good as ChattyFeet.
-He didn’t really like wearing them and once bragged about not wearing them while he was at Oxford!
+Evidently Einstein had never tried funny socks like ChattyFeet.
+He didn’t really like wearing socks and once bragged about not wearing them while he was at Oxford!
 Don’t worry, Albert, we won’t hold it against you.

 Looking for a funny science gift?